jhohertz/dr-henry/_posts/2014-05-08-introducing-dr-henry.md

 ---
 layout: post
 category : general
-tagline: "A new effort at GitHub a github friendly blog platform for Jekyll" tags : [welcome, dr-henry, jekyll]
+tagline: "A new effort at a GitHub-friendly blog platform for Jekyll" tags : [welcome, dr-henry, jekyll, github]
 ---
 {% include JB/setup %}